circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 ## AWS and GCP IP Addresses
 {: #awsandgcpipaddresses }

 The machines that execute *all jobs* on CircleCI’s platform, not just jobs opted into IP ranges, are hosted on Amazon Web Services (AWS), Google Cloud Platform (GCP), and CircleCI's macOS Cloud.
-An exhaustive list of IP addresses that CircleCI’s traffic may come from on these cloud providers’ platforms can be found by looking up each cloud providers’ IP address ranges.
+An exhaustive list of IP addresses that CircleCI’s traffic may come from on these cloud providers’ platforms can be found by looking up each cloud provider's IP address ranges.
 AWS & GCP offer endpoints to find this information.

 - [AWS](https://ip-ranges.amazonaws.com/ip-ranges.json): CircleCI uses the *us-east-1* and *us-east-2* regions
 - [GCP](https://www.gstatic.com/ipranges/cloud.json): CircleCI uses the *us-east1* and *us-central1* regions